GuildCrafts/jareds-lectures/Crash course in the DOM.md

 ### DOM Node

 AKA Element.
-A single node in the HTML DOM tree
+A single node in the HTML DOM tree.

 ### Node Type

 The type of node: `div`, `a`, `span`, etc.

+### Text Node

+A special kind of node representing text between nodes.

 ### Attributes